BerkeleyHCI/PolymorphicBlocks/getting-started.md

 Inside an implicit connection block, only blocks instantiated with `imp.Block(...)` have implicit connections made.
 **Move the microcontroller, switch, and LED instantiation into the scope, and delete their power and ground connections**:
-_Remember that the buck converter is outside the implicit scope because it takes 5v and must be connected separately_

 ```python
 self.buck = self.Block(BuckConverter())